karinzaa/LucusExpress/README.md

 |----|----|

 ### Fuzz Faster I Fasted?  </n>
-+ Sent pwn faster eveyone
++ Sent pwn faster than eveyone.

 ***Note: `This project used python.`***